Chair, Northern Land Council

 Northern Territory | 2023 Australian of the Year

-In 2022 he helped establish the Aboriginal Sea Company so Traditional Owners can oversee commercial fishing and aquaculture along the Northern Territory coast and support profitable and sustainable fishing practices.
+In 2022 he helped establish the Aboriginal Sea Company so Traditional Owners could oversee commercial fishing and aquaculture along the Northern Territory coast and support profitable and sustainable fishing practices.

-Samuel has supported many Aboriginal land and native title claims, and is proud of his role in helping to develop the Uluru Statement from the Heart.
+Dr Bush-Blanasi supported many Aboriginal land and native title claims, and was proud of his role in helping to develop the Uluru Statement from the Heart.

 Education is our future.
 But it must be two ways – traditional law and ceremony, caring for Country, and balanda (whitefella) law and learning.
 This will set us up for the next 60,000 years.
 The referendum is about including us into the Constitution so we can have a greater say in and share the country that we call Australia.
 If we all work together and have one mindset to move forward, we will get there.

 Dr Bush-Blanasi died in November 2023.

 T-shirt and family photographs